PedroM038/Monopoly/README.md

 ├── assets/             # Game data files
 └── Makefile           # Build configuration
 ```
+## Note
+The game is implemented in a fixed full HD resolution.
+For smaller resolutions,
+the scaling of the elements will probably be out of scale.

 ## Authors
 Pedro Henrique Marques de Lima (GRR 20235166)